 Rules for Euchre

-Rules for the card game Euchre: Exciting team game for 4 players!
+Rules for the card game Euchre: Team game for 4 players.
 Win at least 3 of 5 tricks, use the bowers wisely and be first to 10 points.

 About the Game

-Euchre is a popular trick-taking card game that originated from the Alsatian game Juckerspiel.
-The game came to America with German immigrants in the 19th century and was once considered the USA's national card game.
-It remains widely played in the Midwest, Canada, and Great Britain.
+Euchre is a trick-taking card game that traces its roots to the Alsatian game Juckerspiel.
+It came to America with German immigrants in the 19th century and was once considered the national card game of the United States.
+It is still widely played in the Midwest, Canada, and Great Britain.

-Euchre is a team game for 4 players (2 teams of 2 players each) using a reduced deck of 24 cards.
-The goal is to win at least 3 of 5 tricks each round and be the first team to reach 10 points!
+Euchre is a team game for 4 players (2 teams of 2) using a reduced deck of 24 cards.
+The goal is to win at least 3 of the 5 tricks in each round.
+The first team to reach 10 points wins.

 Setup

 Cards are dealt clockwise, and each player receives 5 cards.
-The dealer may deal either 3-2 or 2-3 cards per round but must stick to the same pattern throughout the deal.
-The 4 remaining cards are placed face down, and the top card is turned face up.
+The dealer may deal in batches of 3 then 2, or 2 then 3, but must use the same pattern throughout.
+The remaining 4 cards are placed face down, with the top card turned face up.

 Card Ranking and Trump